Batteries Regulation Producer definition for batteries incorporated in vehicles or appliances: clarity needed!

 Figure 2 illustrates the situation of an OEM with two choices of battery supplier, one in the same Member State and another one from another Member State.
 According to the definition of producer included in the Batteries Directive:

-- When OEM buys batteries from any member state but his own, the OEM has producer status
+- When OEM buys batteries from any member state but his own, the OEM does not have producer status

-- When OEM buys batteries from his own member state, the OEM does not have producer status
+- When OEM buys batteries from his own member state, the OEM has producer status

 This situation clearly creates disparities between battery suppliers and goes against the objective to create a single market for batteries, since the location of the battery manufacturer compared to the OEM changes the attribution of the producer status, and the obligations connected with it.
 As the definition stands, it gives a bonus to a “same member state” battery supplier in the eyes of the OEM, which is a barrier to the single market.
 This situation should be addressed to create a level-playing field and should clearly and unequivocally identify the producer irrespective of its location.
 The new definition of producer included in the Batteries Regulation builds on the definition of the Batteries Directive, but it does not brings clarity to the definition of producer responsibilities.